Aduhkiss/Aduhkiss/README.md

 ### Hi there, my name is Atticus! 👋

-I'm Atticus!
-21 y/o Network Engineer and Java Developer
+Yo!
+My name is Atticus!
+I write code in my free time.

+I love writing for the Bukkit/Spigot Minecraft Server API, as well as the BungeeCord API I have experience developing and implementing backend infrastructure for Minecraft Servers.

+I'm the guy you want to have in-charge of developing your next big server.

+DM me on Discord: (aduhkiss) for any questions

 - 🔭 I’m not currently working on anything!
 - 🌱 I’m currently learning Cisco Network Engineering
 - 💬 Ask me about Backend Network Development with Spigot and BungeeCord
-- 📫 How to reach me: Discord: Atticus#7686
+- 📫 How to reach me: Discord: Aduhkiss
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I work for Costco Wholesale!